viebel/blog.klipse.tech/_posts/2017-04-16-klipse-explained.md

 ---

-Look at a technical blog post that unveils practical tips about a computer language.
+Look at a typical blog post that unveils practical tips about a computer language.

 It contains several code snippets in order to help the reader to understand the ideas conveyed by the author.